By Holly Reisem Hanna

 1. Free Website.

 Since you won't have a brick-and-mortar location the heart of your home-based business is your website.
 Having a website allows people to window shop your services and products, it helps them find you via the web, and it conveys valuable information.
 Personally, I think it's in your best interest to own your website (purchase your domain name and hosting), but if you can't afford a website right off the bat, I suggest using a free option until you can afford to switch to a more robust platform.

 A few things to note about free platforms.
-Usually you’re limited to small number of web pages, you’ll have limited bandwidth and storage, and often you’ll have a sub-domain.
+Usually, you're limited to a small number of web pages, you'll have limited bandwidth and storage, and often you'll have a sub-domain.
 If you can spare $3.95 a month, I highly recommend setting up your own website with WordPress.
-Not only is it affordable, it’s extremely easy to setup and use and it will give you a professional looking website.
+Not only is it affordable, it's extremely easy to set up and use and it will give you a professional looking website.

 You'd think as much as I'm online, that I'd rely heavily on online productivity tools, but I don't.
 As you'll see below, I like to use real-world tools to help me stay organized.
 But if you prefer online time management tools – here's a great list to keep you on track.

 - ClickBook offers free online appointment scheduling

 - Doodle – Scheduling application that will sync all of your calendars together

 - Evernote – Virtual to-do list